checksum tricks and tips

 Here's what the one-shot verify options dialog looks like..

 The second modifier is the <Ctrl> key.
 Hold it down when checksum launches and you force checksum into verify mode, that is to say, no matter what type of file it was, you instruct checksum to treat it as a hash file, and verify it.
 This works with drag-and-drop too, onto checksum itself, or a shortcut to checksum. checksum's default drag-and-drop action is to create hashes.

 Amongst other things, this is useful for verifying folders in portable mode, simply Ctrl+drag-and-drop the folder directly onto checksum (or a shortcut to it), and all its hashes will be immediately verified.

 A batch-processing front-end for checksum..

 Because checksum can be controlled by command-line switches, it's possible to create all sorts of interesting front-ends for it.
-The first of these to come to my attention, is a neat wee application called "hashDROP", which enables you to run big batches of jobs through checksum, using a single set of customisable command-line switches.
+The first of these to come to my attention, is a neat wee application called "hashDROP", which enables you to run big batches of jobs through checksum, using a single set of customizable command-line switches.

 As developer seVen explains on the hashDROP page..

 On seVen's desktop, at least, it looks something like this..

 hashDROP has already earned a place in my SendTo menu.
 Good work, seVen!
 For more information, documentation, and downloads, visit the hashDROP page.